algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

   jmp game_loop
 ```

+### Design

+#### User Interface (UI)

+The UI design focuses on simplicity and clarity to enhance the player's experience:

+- **Main Menu:** intuitive and user-friendly navigation for starting a new game, accessing settings, and exiting the game.

+- **Game heads-up display (HUD):** display of essential information such as score, remaining lives, and level progression.

+- **Game Over Screen:** informative and engaging screen displaying the player's achievements and options for restarting or exiting.

+#### Graphics and Animation

+Capturing the essence of the original Pac-Man® visuals:

+- **Sprite design:** Faithful recreation of Pac-Man, ghosts, and pellets with attention to detail.
+- **Animation:** Smooth and engaging movement of characters, enhancing the overall gaming experience.

+##### Sprites

+#### Audio Design

+An immersive audio experience to complement the visuals:

+- **Sound Effects:** Authentic sounds for Pac-Man eating pellets, ghost movements, and other in-game actions.

+- **Background Music:** Optional background music to enhance the gaming atmosphere without being intrusive.

+#### Design Review

+A design review will be conducted to assess the proposed design against the project requirements and to gather feedback from stakeholders.

+### Game Mechanics

 #### Player Movement

-The player-controlled Pac-Man will move in response to keyboard input.
+The player-controlled Pac-Man® will move in response to keyboard input.
 The movement will be based on a grid system within the game board.

+**Keyboard input for Pac-Man® movement:**

+- ↑ : move up
+- ↓ : move down
+- ← : move left
+- → : move right

+**Grid-Based navigation:** The movement operates on a grid, allowing precise positioning and orientation of Pac-Man® within the game environment.

+**Response time:** ≤200 milliseconds.

 #### Ghosts Behavior

 Ghosts will follow predefined patterns according to their individual characteristics.
-The behavior will include chasing Pac-Man, random movement, and specific strategies for each ghost.
+The behavior will include chasing Pac-Man®, random movement, and specific strategies for each ghost.

+- **Blinky:** always follows directly behind Pac-Man®, except if the short-sighted decision-making causes him to take an inefficient path
+  - **Pinky:** embushed the player by looking at his current position and orientation and selecting the location four tiles straight ahead him
+  - **Inky:** exhibits unpredictable movements by alternating between direct pursuit of the player and erratic lateral shifts, influenced by a complex blend of Blinky's position and a set point calculated using a specific algorithm
+  - **Clyde:** exhibits erratic behavior by alternating between chasing Pac-Man® and moving to a random location when he's too close to the player

 #### Items Implementation